Mojang/EducationContent/coding-fun/lesson-7/3d_space.md

 # 3d Space

 ## Step 1
-Remeber the prevous activity?
-This one is the same spiral but the Agent needs to **move 3 levels up** and repeat the previous procedure.
+Do you remember the previous challenge?
+This one uses the same spiral but the Agent needs to **move 3 levels up** and repeat the previous procedure.

 ```template
 player.onChat("3D", function () {